Sir Gawain and the Green Knight: Synopsis

 In Camelot on New Year's eve, King Arthur's court is exchanging gifts and waiting for the feasting to start, when the king asks to see or hear of an exciting adventure.
 A gigantic figure, entirely green in appearance and riding a green horse, rides unexpectedly into the hall.
 He wears no armour but bears an axe in one hand and a holly bough in the other.
 Refusing to fight anyone there on the grounds that they are all too weak, he insists he has come for a friendly Christmas game: someone is to strike him once with his axe, on the condition that the Green Knight may return the blow in a year and a day.
 (Note: First found in English c.
 1400, the phrasing of 'a year and a day' "specified in certain legal matters in order to ensure the completion of a full year": comparable terms date from slightly earlier in Middle Dutch, Middle Low German and Anglo-Norman.)
 The axe will belong to whoever accepts this deal.
 King Arthur is prepared to accept the challenge when it appears no other knight will dare, but Sir Gawain, youngest of Arthur's knights and his nephew, asks for the honour instead.
 The giant bends and bares his neck before him and Gawain neatly beheads him in one stroke.
 However, the Green Knight neither falls nor falters, but instead reaches out, picks up his severed head, and mounts his horse.
-The Green Knight shows his bleeding head to Queen Guinevere, while it reminds Gawain that the two must meet again at the Green Chapel in a year and a day, before the knight rides away.
+The Green Knight shows his bleeding head to Queen Guinevere, and reminds Gawain that the two must meet again at the Green Chapel in a year and a day, before the knight rides away.
 Gawain and Arthur admire the axe, hang it up as a trophy, and encourage Guinevere to treat the whole matter lightly.

 As the date approaches, Sir Gawain leaves to find the Green Chapel and keep his part of the bargain.
 Many adventures and battles are alluded to but not described, until Gawain comes across a splendid castle, where he meets the lord of the castle and his beautiful wife, who are pleased to have such a renowned guest.
 Also present is an old and ugly lady, unnamed but treated with great honour by all.
 Gawain tells them of his New Year's appointment at the Green Chapel, and that he has only a few days remaining.
 The lord laughs, explaining that there is a path that will take him to the chapel less than two miles away, and proposes that Gawain rest at the castle until then.
 Relieved and grateful, Gawain agrees.